taylorplewe/asteroids86/README.md

 > [!NOTE]
 > This is the `nasm-sdl` branch targeting **multiple operating systems like Linux and macOS**, written in NASM syntax.
 For the original **Windows** version written in MASM syntax, see the [`main`](https://github.com/taylorplewe/asteroids86/tree/main) branch.

+> [!NOTE]
+> If you're on a Mac with an Apple Silicon (ARM) processor, it may be possible to get asteroids86 working via Rosetta 2, though this has not been tested.

 ## Controls
 Controllers & rumble are supported!
 | Action | Keyboard | Controller (Xbox/PlayStation) |